 A hair loss can be due to various reasons:

-Illness – The hair loss usually increases after any an acute illness.
+- Illness – Hair loss usually increases after any acute illness.

-Radiation therapy – The use of radiations in cancer treatments also leads to increased hair loss in cancer patients.
+- Radiation therapy – The use of radiation in cancer treatments also leads to increased hair loss in cancer patients.

-Chemotherapy – Certain drugs used in the cancer treatment, to kill the cancer cells, adversely affect the healthy cells, particularly hairs, thereby increasing the hair loss.
+- Chemotherapy – Certain drugs used in cancer treatment, to kill the cancer cells, adversely affect the healthy cells, particularly hair, thereby increasing hair loss.
 However, after chemotherapy, hair re-growth can be seen.

-Gender – Females are more prone to hair loss due to various hormonal changes during puberty, post-delivery, and during menopause.
+- Gender – Females are more prone to hair loss due to hormonal changes during puberty, post-delivery, and menopause.

-Severe emotional stress – Emotional trauma or stress affects the hypothalamus and can cause certain hormonal imbalance leading to a hair loss.
+- Severe emotional stress – Emotional trauma or stress affects the hypothalamus and can cause certain hormonal imbalances leading to hair loss.

-Systemic illness – Hyper/Hypothyroidism and Kidney disorders, can cause hair loss.
-Certain skin conditions, such as Lichen Planopilaris and Psoriasis, can also cause an increase in the hair fall.
+- Systemic illness – Hyper/Hypothyroidism and Kidney disorders, can cause hair loss.
+Certain skin conditions, such as Lichen Planopilaris and Psoriasis, can also cause an increase in hair fall.

 Homeopathy Treatment For Hair Fall

-Hair loss, as it is a chronic problem, requires a constitutional treatment.
+Hair loss, as it is a chronic problem, requires constitutional treatment.

 Homeopathy focuses on the root cause of the problem and helps in the treatment of hair loss.